-- The Lender is a legally constituted public or governmental agency, political subdivision, nonprofit entity, a housing and redevelopment authority, or other organization which has as a primary purpose, the provision or development of affordable housing to low-income persons or households in Minnesota; - The Lender maintains capital and trained personnel adequate to render the services required as a part of the Lender's participation in the Program; - The Lender follows all state and federal consumer lending laws, rules and regulations; - The Lender has neither received nor solicited any fee or remuneration not approved by this Procedural Manual; - After reasonable inspection, the Lender has no knowledge that any improvement funded by the loan is in violation of applicable zoning ordinances, building ordinances, laws or regulations; and
+- The Lender is a legally constituted public or governmental agency, political subdivision, nonprofit entity, a housing and redevelopment authority, or other organization which has as a primary purpose, the provision or development of affordable housing to low-income persons or households in Minnesota: - The Lender maintains capital and trained personnel adequate to render the services required as a part of the Lender's participation in the Program; - The Lender follows all state and federal consumer lending laws, rules and regulations; - The Lender has neither received nor solicited any fee or remuneration not approved by this Procedural Manual; - After reasonable inspection, the Lender has no knowledge that any improvement funded by the loan is in violation of applicable zoning ordinances, building ordinances, laws or regulations; and

-The Lender also agrees that the person who confirms on the Minnesota Housing Loan Commitment System on behalf of the Lender is fully conversant with Minnesota Housing Program requirements, and has the authority to legally bind the Lender; and the Lender has complied with all terms, conditions and requirements of the Participation Agreement and this Procedural Manual unless those terms, conditions and requirements have been specifically waived in writing by Minnesota Housing.
+The Lender agrees that the person who accesses the loan commitment system on behalf of the Lender is fully conversant with Minnesota Housing Program requirements, and has the authority to legally bind the Lender.
+When a Lender completes the True and Certify process in the loan commitment system, the Lender certifies that it has complied with all terms, conditions and requirements of the Participation Agreement and this Procedural Manual unless those terms, conditions and requirements have been specifically waived in writing by Minnesota Housing.

-1.07 Lender Compensation
+2.07 Lender Compensation

-The Lender is compensated for each loan purchased by Minnesota Housing at a rate of \$2,500 plus 5% of the loan amount per loan.
+The Lender is compensated for each loan purchased by Minnesota Housing at a rate of \$2,500, plus 5% of the loan amount per loan.

-1.08 Selection of Contractors
+2.08 Selection of Contractors

 The Lender may not choose the contractor.
-Borrowers are responsible for the selection of any contractor who will be involved in completing rehabilitation improvements on the property.
+Borrower(s) are responsible for the selection of any contractor who will be involved in completing rehabilitation improvements on the property.